Skip to Content

 Black Hawk-Eagle

-The Black Hawk-Eagle (Spizaetus tyrannus) embodies a striking presence in the Neotropical bird of prey community.
+The Black Hawk-Eagle (Spizaetus tyrannus) is striking in the Neotropical bird of prey community.
 This bird’s defining plumage is predominantly black, complemented by checkered white patterns beneath its wings and banded white on its tail.
-Adults exhibit a sharp contrast with yellow tarsi and a yellow cere, which is the area at the base of the beak where it connects to the face.
+Adults exhibit a sharp contrast with yellow tarsi and a yellow cere, the area at the base of the beak where it connects to the face.
 The species thrives in the dense lowland tropical forests, extending its range from Mexico through Central America to Argentina in South America.

 Physical Characteristics: